floyd-fuh/AFL_GCJ_Fuzzing_Simple/README.md

+Update: You probably rather want to use https://github.com/isstac/kelinci than this!

 This repo shows how to fuzz Java based applications with the American Fuzzy Lop (AFL) fuzzer via GCJ.
 GCJ is hard to work with.

 ## HOWTO: